 This is also a good place to list any teaching or choreographing experience you may have.
 If you’ve been a teacher’s assistant or led a preschool class, feel free to include it!
 However, if your experience is extensive – more than one or two items – you may want to create a separate section for it.

-It’s one thing to dance, but it’s another to dance well.
+It’s one thing to dance, but it’s another to have received acclaim for your performances.
 You’ll stand out from other candidates if you include an accolades or awards section on your professional resume.
 There’s no need to list every competition you’ve ever competed in, but highlight your most impressive accomplishments.
-So first place for your solo at a national competition is a good item to include, while first place at your school talent show can be left out.
+So first place for your solo at a regional competition is a good item to include, while first place at your school talent show can be left out.

 Another way that you can make yourself more appealing to those reviewing your resume is to list your special skills.
 What can this include?
 Here are a few skills worth noting: